 How are my cocktails or tastings served and what size are they?

-Cocktails are served in recyclable, Tales of the Cocktail logo plastic cups.
+Cocktails are served in recyclable, TOTCF logo plastic cups.
 The cups are 5 oz and the cocktail is served at 2 oz each.

-If glassware is specifically requested at the time of submissions we can make accommodations for you.
+If glassware is specifically requested at the time of submissions we can make accommodations and recommendations for you.
 Glassware will be standard industry stemware unless otherwise requested.
 Tastings are 1 oz.

 Can I simply do my own batch math by multiplying my recipe by my room size?